boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 ## Elephant in the room: time zones

-So far we have not dicussed time zones, and -- suprise! -- we aren't going to ... yet.
+So far we have not discussed time zones, and -- surprise! -- we aren't going to ... yet.
 It's not because they aren't super cool and interesting and everyone totally 100% loves them.
 No, time zones aren't in this post, because they are still being polished and deserve an